-Nonviolent Communication Summary: 11 Best Lessons from Marshall B. Rosenberg
+Nonviolent Communication Summary: The 11 Best Lessons I Learned From Marshall B. Rosenberg

 1. Why Learn Nonviolent Communication?
 To Avoid Speaking in Hurtful and Ineffective Ways